atomix/atomix.github.io/atomix/docs/clustering.md

 ![Atomix cluster](/assets/img/docs/cluster.png)

 While the leader is not publicly distinguished, it carries the important responsibility of processing all write operations for the resources in the cluster.
-Write operations, such as [`DistributedMap.put`][dmap-put], will be proxied to the leader from clients and other replicas while read operations, such as [`DistributedMap.get`][dmap-get], may be processed by a *follower* according to the configured [consistency level][consistency-levels].
+Write operations, such as `DistributedMap.put`, will be proxied to the leader from clients and other replicas while read operations, such as `DistributedMap.get`, may be processed by a *follower* according to the configured [consistency level][consistency-levels].
 Each write operation is replicated by the leader to the rest of the cluster and must be successfully stored on a majority of nodes before it is committed.

 As nodes come and go from the cluster, new leaders are automatically elected as needed to carry on the responsibility of processing write operations.